fastrgv/RufasSlider/README.md

 If the delivered linux binary does not run, rebuild all using gnuAll.sh.
 In case of problems.

-### Fixable Link Problems during linux build:

-On a linux build machine, you might have minor link errors, depending on its configuration.
-If "libGL" cannot be found, this literally means "libGL.so" was absent.
-But you might have "libGL.so.1" present.
-In this case, simply create a softlink by changing to the libGL directory, then type the line:

-sudo ln -s libGL.so.1 libGL.so  (and enter the admin password)

-whence the linker should now be able to find what it wants.
-But if there is more than one file libGL.so present on your system, make sure you use the best one;  i.e. the one that corresponds to your accelerated graphics.

 -------------------------------------------------------

 ## what is special about this project?
 Uses the C++ programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
 Achieves [at least] version 3.3 core profile contexts.
-Compiles and runs on Windows, GNU/Linux and Mac OSX systems.
+Compiles and runs on Windows & GNU/Linux systems.

 Focusing on portability and open source freedom, this project relies on SDL2, a PNG-loader by Lode Vandevenne, and OpenAL-Audio.

+## future plans
+Elliminate SDL2 in favor of GLFW.

 ------------------------------------------------------------
 Open source developers are welcome to help improve or extend this app.